Namespace Google.Apis.Spanner.v1.Data

 following range retrieves all rows with key values between 1 and 100 inclusive: "start_closed": ["100"]

-"end_closed": ["1"] Note that 100 is passed as the start, and 1 is passed as the end, because Key
+"end_closed": ["1"] Note that 100 is passed as the start, and 1 is passed as the end, because Key is a

 descending column in the schema.